josephrexme/josephrex.me/content/posts/2022-04-11-journey-to-my-first-home.md

 ## Deciding to buy a house

-I had described our decision to buy a house as impulsive in the beginning of this post because we never knew we would be looking to buy a house in January 2022.
-As occupants of a duplex, our relationship with our last neighbors were great and we liked the idea of only having to worry about rent and a few bills.
+I had described our decision to buy a house as impulsive in the beginning of this post because we never knew we would be looking to buy a house as of January 2022.
+As occupants of a duplex, our relationship with our last couple neighbors have been great and we liked the idea of only having to worry about rent and a few bills.
 Unlike with apartments, certain housekeeping duties fall on the occupants of multi-family housing.
 Things like snow shoveling, lawn mowing, taking out the trash to the curb.
 These things can be really easy things to get done if everyone in all units play their parts and respect the efforts of each other.
 That was the case for us until a recent neighbor.